-Interim Vice President for Research
+Vice President for Research

-Glen A. Laine, Regents Professor and holder of the Wiseman-Lewie-Worth Chair in Cardiology, has served as head of the Department of Physiology and Pharmacology at Texas A&M University for 20 years and director of the Michael E. DeBakey Institute for Cardiovascular Science and Biomedical Devices for 13 years.
+Glen A. Laine, Regents Professor and holder of the Wiseman-Lewie-Worth Chair in Cardiology, served as head of the Department of Physiology and Pharmacology at Texas A&M University for 20 years and director of the Michael E. DeBakey Institute for Cardiovascular Science and Biomedical Devices for 17 years.
 In addition to his role as department head, he was associate dean for graduate studies for five years.

-Dr. Laine was selected by the Texas Higher Education Coordinating Board to serve as a resident university administrative fellow in Austin and is principal investigator on a 2013 Texas Emerging Technology Fund grant to link Texas A&M and the Texas Heart Institute in Houston through a cardiac research collaboration.
+As Vice President for Research Dr. Laine serves as the University’s Institutional Official.
+He was selected by the Texas Higher Education Coordinating Board to serve as a resident university administrative fellow in Austin and is principal investigator on a 2013 -18 Texas Emerging Technology Fund grant to link Texas A&M and the Texas Heart Institute in Houston through a cardiac research collaboration.